ifiokjr/edgedb_codegen/readme.md

 generate_shared_types!(); // exports the shared types to the `edb` module.
 ```

-#### Ranges / MultiRange
+#### `MultiRange`

-These are not currently exported by the `edgedb-protocol` so should be added in a PR to the `edgedb-protocol` crate.
+These are not currently exported by the `edgedb-protocol` so should be added in a PR to the `edgedb-protocol` crate, if they are still supported in the new protocol.

 ### Configuration